-The mentor-mentee relationship has been used for thousands of years to transfer knowledge and skills because it works well.
+The mentor-mentee relationship has been used for thousands of years to transfer knowledge and skills.
+These relationships persist because they get results.

-The process of seeking out someone who you admire and learning directly from their coaching and mentorship is the best way I’ve found for staying motivated to achieve difficult goals.
+The process of seeking out someone whom you admire, and learning directly from their coaching and mentorship, is the best way I’ve found for staying motivated to achieve challenging goals.

-If you want to become a master of your craft, it accelerates your development when you follow the advice, mindset and personal examples of the successful people that came before you.
+If you want to become a master of your craft, your development accelerates when you follow the advice, mindset and personal examples of the successful people who came before you.

-The fastest way to mastering something is to seek out practicing masters who don’t just teach but are also actively doing their craft.
+The fastest way to master something is to seek out practising masters who don’t just teach but are also actively doing their craft.

-That’s why the advice of practicing masters is so valuable.
-If you want to rapidly acquire a difficult new skill, the best way to learn is through a close relationship where you can model the behavior of a practicing master.
+That’s why the advice of practising masters is so valuable.
+If you want to acquire a difficult new skill as quickly as possible, the best way to learn is through a close relationship where you can model the behavior of a practising master.

-As you can imagine, the most successful practicing masters are very busy and they protect their time.
+As you can imagine, the most successful practising masters are busy people and they manage their time carefully.
 This means you need to do your research and work diligently and strategically to build a meaningful relationship with them.

 1. Do Your Research:

 You should start by asking yourself, why do I need a mentor?